A Longitudinal Measurement Study of Log4Shell Exploitation from a Reactive Network Telescope: Introduction

-In the immediate aftermath of the disclosure, several measurement studies and incident reports sought to characterize the scope and dynamics of the vulnerability’s exploitation \cite{toulas2022log4shell, muncaster2023log4shell, microsoft2022mercury, techcrunch2022lazarus, caida2012telescope, The_Log4j_incident, young2022log4shell}.
-Notably, some of the earliest measurement studies leveraged large-scale network telescope deployments \cite{Spoki} across multiple geographic regions, including both European and U.S.-based vantage points, to capture Log4Shell scanning and exploitation activity during December 2021 and January 2022 \cite{The_Log4j_incident, hiesgen2022racevulnerablemeasuringlog4j}.
+In the immediate aftermath of the disclosure, several measurement studies and incident reports sought to characterize the scope and dynamics of the vulnerability’s exploitation~\cite{toulas2022log4shell, muncaster2023log4shell, microsoft2022mercury, techcrunch2022lazarus, caida2012telescope, The_Log4j_incident, young2022log4shell}.
+Notably, some of the earliest measurement studies leveraged large-scale network telescope (NT) deployments~\cite{Spoki} across multiple geographic regions, including both European and US-based vantage points, to capture Log4Shell scanning and exploitation activity during December 2021 and January 2022~\cite{The_Log4j_incident, hiesgen2022racevulnerablemeasuringlog4j}.
 These efforts provided valuable insights into the initial surge of scanning activity, the distinction between benign research probes and malicious exploitation attempts, and the temporal dynamics of the early exploitation wave.
-However, such analyses were limited by both their short observation window and their geographic scope, leaving open questions regarding the long-term persistence of exploitation attempts and the regional variations in attacker behavior \cite{apachelog4j}.
+However, such analyses were limited by their short observation window and geographic scope, leaving open questions about the long-term persistence of exploitation attempts and regional variations in attacker behavior \cite{apachelog4j}.